pypeclub/pypeclub.github.io/docs/admin_presets_plugins.md

 :::

 #### Profile outputs
-Profile may have multiple outputs from one input that's why **outputs** is dictionary where key represents **filename suffix** to avoid overriding files with same name and value represents definition itself.
+Profile may have multiple outputs from one input and that's why **outputs** is dictionary where key represents **filename suffix** to avoid overriding files with same name and value represents definition itself.
 Definition may contain multiple optional keys.

 | Key | Description | Type | Example |
 | --- | --- | --- | --- |